Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 512: Message #10
 			"Arrival Message"			"0"

+			// A sound is played to players when the Mutant Tank arrives.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Announcements" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Arrival Sound"				"1"

 			// The message shown to players when the Mutant Tank dies.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Announcements" section.
 			// Note: This setting can be overridden for specific players.